-How successful a credit union is at making money has an effect on its long-term survivability.
-A credit union can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, potentially making the credit union more resilient in times of trouble.
-Credit unions that are losing money, however, have less ability to do those things.
+How successful a credit union is at earning money has an effect on its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital buffer, or be used to deal with problematic loans, potentially making the credit union more resilient in tough times.
+Losses, on the other hand, reduce a credit union's ability to do those things.

-GREAT LAKES MEMBERS had an earnings ratio of -6.00 percent in our test, below the average for all credit unions, suggesting that it's running behind its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, a sign that it's doing better than its peers in this area.